-Author has written 17 stories for Fire Emblem, Warhammer, Warcraft, Dragon Age, Advance Wars, Pokémon, and Final Fantasy I-VI.
+Author has written 19 stories for Fire Emblem, Advance Wars, Pokémon, Warhammer, Final Fantasy I-VI, and Fate/Grand Order.

-Check out the Invisible Ties Audio Drama! - https://www.youtube.com/watch?v=gjSR_Tl7SPU
+Check out the Invisible Ties Audio Drama! - Neckties You Can't See Channel!

 My current profile artwork is fanart of Self-Insert me from the Self Insert Adventure.
 Thanks to XcelltasticX for drawing me so bad-ass.

 Invisible Ties is a full novelisation/adaptation of Fire Emblem's thirteenth instalment, Awakening.
 Complete as of 2014.

 Future's End is an original sequel to Invisible Ties, based in the same universe as Awakening.
 After the events of Invisible Ties, Robin has opened a school for tacticians in Northern Regna Ferox.
 When it is attacked by unknown assailants he begins a quest that takes him to the very forsaken future that he and the Shepherds had fought so hard to prevent.
 Kinda-sorta on hiatus?
 It's in limbo.

 A Song of Dusk and Dawn is an expanded prologue for the fourteenth game in the Fire Emblem series, Fates.
 Mostly world-building as Prince Corrin travels from Nohr to Hoshido, and begins to question the true meaning of the word 'family'.
 The story ends at the fateful choice between his adoptive family in Nohr, and his birth family in Hoshido.
 Finished as of 2017.